MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/FlashingImage.md

 # Flashing a Windows IoT Core Image

-Once you have an FFU image file built, you can use that to flash and deploy the image to your device.
+Once you have an FFU image file built, you can use this file to flash and deploy the image to your device.

 Listed below are the steps to flash the FFU image file to specific manufacturer devices.